James471/club-website-template/_events/Example/example.markdown

 #Be kind to the developer( I know I shouldn't be asking you for this variable ).
 Provide the link to this page and end the name of the file with .html
 linkToThisPage: /events/Example/example.html

-#Visible on home page from DD-MM-YYYY
+#Visible on home page from YYYY-MM-DD
-homeVisibilityFrom: 08-12-2020
+homeVisibilityFrom: "2019-12-08"

-#Visible on home page till DD-MM-YYYY
+#Visible on home page till YYYY-MM-DD
-homeVisibilityTill: 12-12-2020
+homeVisibilityTill: "2022-12-12"

 #The path of the poster to be displayed on the left of the description on large screens.
 On small screens, it will be shown above the
 #description.
 Leave empty if there is no poster.